Novartis Venture Fund

 Acorda Therapeutics, Inc. (NASDAQ: ACOR) EraGen Biosciences, Inc. (Acquired by Luminex Corporation) FoldRx Pharmaceuticals, Inc. (Acquired by Pfizer) Intellikine, Inc. (Acquired by Takeda) LigoCyte Pharmaceuticals, Inc. (Acquired by Takeda) Sirtris Pharmaceuticals, Inc. (Acquired by GlaxoSmithKline) Xenoport, Inc. (NASDAQ: XNPT)

 Florent Gros is a Managing Director in Basel, Switzerland.
-Prior to joining Novartis Venture Fund, he worked in various global leadership positions in intellectual property and transaction matters at Nestlé, Pasteur Merieux Connaught (Sanofi Pasteur) and Novartis, in Europe and North America.
-Florent is a Kaufmann Fellow (class 12) and holds a Biotechnology Engineering Master Degree from France, and did his diploma thesis on vaccines at GSK in Belgium.
-He also holds European and French patent lawyer degrees and a Master in Private Law.
-Florent serves on the boards of AIT, Atlas Genetics, Gensight Biologics, Merus, MyoPowers, Opsona and Vaxin.
+Prior to joining NVF, he worked in various global leadership positions in intellectual property and transaction matters at Nestlé, Pasteur Merieux Connaught (Sanofi Pasteur) and Novartis, in Europe and North America.
+Florent is a Kaufmann Fellow (2012) and holds a Biotechnology Engineering Masters Degree from France, and did his diploma thesis on vaccines at GSK in Belgium.
+He also holds European and French patent lawyer degrees and a Masters in Private Law.
+Florent serves on the boards of AIT, Adicet, Atlas Genetics, Gensight Biologics, Immune Targeting Systems, Kanyos, Merus, MyoPowers, Opsona, Altimmune and Anokion SA.

-Anokion SA (Board Seat) Applied Immune Technologies, Ltd. (Board Seat) Atlas Genetics, Ltd (Board Seat) Gensight Biologics (Board Seat) Merus Biopharmaceuticals BV (Board Seat) MyoPowers Medical Technologies SA (Board Seat) Opsona, Ltd (Board Seat) Vaxin, Inc. (Board Seat)
+Adicet Bio, Inc. (Board Seat) Altimmune, Inc. (Board Seat) Anokion SA (Board Seat) Atlas Genetics, Ltd (Board Seat) Gensight Biologics (Board Seat) Kanyos Bio, Inc. (Board Seat) Merus Biopharmaceuticals BV (Board Seat) MyoPower Medical Technologies SA (Board Seat) Opsona, Ltd (Board Seat)

 Evolva AG (SIX Swiss Exchange: EVE) Neovacs SA (Alternext Paris: ALNEV) Okairos AG (Acquired by GlaxoSmithKline) Cellerix BV (Merger with Tigenix BV, NYSE Euronext: TIG)